 On 22nd December last year, I invested the monies in my SRS account into one of the investment portfolios that my company manages.
 About one month later on the 19th January, I went to check on how it has performed and to my pleasant surprise, it has grown 7.64%!
 I was very excited about it and so I shared with my management team over text.
-One of my colleagues who invested in the same portfolio as me in September last year however “complained” that his portfolio was still down 12%!
+One of my colleagues who invested in the same portfolio as me in September last year, however, “complained” that his portfolio was still down 12%!
 He jokingly said that I was the best “market timer” and the next time when I decide to put in the next tranche, I should inform everyone so that they can follow me.
 I felt good.

 In January this year, I decided that I will put in my second tranche.
 But because of my previous “good performance” and because I have been ranked the best “market timer” last month, I wanted to repeat my performance to “guard my reputation”.
 I was still thinking about the timing which I should invest this second tranche when it suddenly hit me: “why am I not doing what I have been preaching all this while, that is, not to “actively” manage my investment?

 So, what exactly is active management?
-To explain this simply, assuming you are investing into the US stock market which is represented by the S&P500.
+To explain this simply, assuming you are investing in the US stock market which is represented by the S&P500.
 The S&P500 consists of 500 big names such as 3M, Johnson & Johnson, Microsoft, Netflix, Nike and the like.
 The prices of each of these stocks move up and down differently every business day based on what buyers and sellers decide their price should be.
 But if they collectively move up on average, we can say that the US market represented by the S&P500 has gone up.
 And of course, if they collectively move down on average, we can say that the market has fallen.
 So today, if you have bought the S&P500 via an Exchange-Traded Fund (ETF) and stayed invested over time, you will get close to the market performance.
 But if you want to get a different performance (hopefully better performance), instead of staying invested in the S&P500 ETF, you could do a few things:

 - Choose the best time to sell the S&P500 ETF when you think it is expensive and buy it when you feel that it is cheap again.